dongasr/dtmbr/content/new-method/speculating-preferred-futures.md

   filename: "Speculating Preferred Futures"

 ---
-# "Using dystopian and utopian narratives to explore a problem area"
+# Using dystopian and utopian narratives to explore a problem area

 Speculating preferred futures encourages the consideration, development and communication of new realities and new possibilities, with the aim to lead to new ideas and a deeper understanding of the problem area.